 Efficient tax savings provide individuals with increased financial flexibility and resources.
 By strategically managing tax liabilities, one can optimize resources for future investments, financial goals, and unforeseen circumstances.
 It’s a prudent financial practice that fosters stability and empowers individuals to make informed and strategic decisions.

-The buzz question; how does one bring this clause to their use to save taxes??
+The buzz question is; how does one bring this clause to their use to save taxes??

 Over 10 instruments are available under Section 80 C, offering varied benefits.
 Depending upon one’s requirements in terms of risk profile, interest/return, returns, and lock-in period.

-A rational planning of investments, ensuring their needs can be pursued through options like NSC (National Savings Certificate), PPF (Public Provident Fund), ULIP (Unit Linked Insurance Plan), ELSS (Equity Linked Savings Scheme), etc., empowering an individual to claim deductions up to Rs.
+A rational planning of investments ensures their needs can be pursued through options like NSC (National Savings Certificate), PPF (Public Provident Fund), ULIP (Unit Linked Insurance Plan), ELSS (Equity Linked Savings Scheme), etc., empowering an individual to claim deductions up to Rs.
 1,50,000 by tax benefits under Section 80 C.

 Comparison of Few Tax Saving Instruments: